su-rajawale/react-task/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can :

+First run `npm i` or `npm install` to install dependencies then run `npm run generate`

+### `npm run generate`

+Runs the app in the development mode.\
+and runs json server.\
+json fake database >> check out db.json file at root directory.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm start`